-At a boat show in February this year I helped in my sponsor Ender's Rods booth.
-In our conversations during the three days I kept hearing Gary Enders talk about his newest rod, that being his drop-shot rod.
+At a boat show in February this year I helped in my sponsor's booth.
+In our conversations during the three days I kept hearing about drop-shot rods.
 I didn't want to appear stupid, so the first time or two I heard it, I just played it safe and kept quiet.
 After the second day the subject of dropshot fishing came up again, so I asked him to tell me about it.
 He said, "I'll tell you what, I've got a pro that lives in Phoenix.
-He's won over $45,000.00 using it since November last year.
-He's helping me design the new rods for the technique.
+He's won over $45,000.00 using it.
 I'll have him call you."

 Before we start on the rig, you've got to understand that after the spawn and in high-pressure situations, the home of the big bass is in deep water.
 By deep water I mean anything deeper than eight to 12 feet.
 Notice I say big bass.
 There are always some fish shallow, and if there is a lot of structure or hiding places available some big bass may be shallow.
 But every fisheries biologist you talk to will tell you that after the spawn a big bass will not move one foot more than she has to, to eat.
 So after the two or three months of the year when she moves shallow to spawn, her home is in deep water.

 Deep water means different things in different places.
 In Florida, where the deepest water in the lake is 10 to 20 feet, this is where she will be.
 But in California, Arizona, New Mexico and some parts of Texas, deep water could be 60 or 70 feet or even 90 feet or more in depth.